These gluten-free Keto Rolls are going to change your life, seriously! They’re fluffy and perfect as a low-carb side dish or slider bun!

 Q: Mine didn’t rise like yours and/or all melted together into a loaf, what happened?

 A: Did you use the right ingredients?
-If you used whole milk mozzarella this could happen.
+If you used whole milk mozzarella this could happen, only use low-moisture part-skim mozzarella!
 If all of your ingredients are correct try chilling them double the amount of time to help the rolls keep their shape.